A pair of strong, comfortable welding boots is a must-have to protect your feet.

 Aside from heavy tools and materials, welders also have to worry about burns from welding spatter, grinding debris, and molten blobs.

-So we’ve done the hard work and picked out 8 of the best welding boots to help narrow your selection.
+So we’ve done the hard work and picked out 8 of the best welding shoes to help narrow your selection.

 Let’s jump straight in…